mwyoung/mwyoung.github.io/index.md

-Some of the projects shown on this website include a [Weather Station](https://github.com/mwyoung/Weather-Station), an [Avr Serial Setup](https://github.com/mwyoung/avr-serial-test) for programming 328 microcontrollers, a [PCB Ruler](https://github.com/mwyoung/Adafruit-PCB-Ruler) for having a physical representation for parts, and a [LED Cube](https://github.com/mwyoung/LED-Cube).
+Some of the projects shown on this website include a [Weather Station](https://github.com/mwyoung/Weather-Station), an [Avr Serial Setup](https://github.com/mwyoung/avr-serial-test) for programming (Microchip's, formerly Atmel) AVR ATmega328p microcontrollers, a [PCB Ruler](https://github.com/mwyoung/Adafruit-PCB-Ruler) for having a physical representation for parts, and a [LED Cube](https://github.com/mwyoung/LED-Cube).